Quick Guide to Malta

 When to go to Malta

 Malta is a year-round holiday destination but as with many Mediterranean destinations, you will find the peak tourist season is in the summer.
-Certainly if you are after sunbathing the holiday away, you will want to stick to these months - so book early for a bargain or test your nerve and hold on for a last minute deal.
+Certainly if you are after sunbathing the holiday away, you will want to stick to these months - so book early for a bargain or test your nerve and hold on for a last minute holiday and flight deals.

 Combine sightseeing and sun-soaking in April, May, June and September, but be prepared for things to close up through the off season from November to March.
 Head to the Maltese capital of Valletta instead during this time of year.
 Look out for the Malta Marathon, the Malta Fireworks Festival and the Carnival to really put something fun into your holiday - although you can't expect prices to be as cheap when big events are happening!